The Seinfeld Strategy: Become Consistent At Anything

 The most remarkable feature of Seinfeld’s career which spanned decades was his consistency.

-When a young comic, Brad Isaac, caught Seinfeld backstage and asked for any tip from him, he shared his method for consistency, which is now known as the ‘Seinfeld Strategy.’
+When a young comic, Brad Isaac, caught Seinfeld backstage and asked for any tip from him, he shared his time management strategy, which is now known as the ‘Seinfeld Strategy.’

 The Seinfeld strategy is simple.